 September 2006 Update:

 I made this for the vegan crowd on Spyrock and switched tofu for the chicken.
 While it was tasty, it lacked in two ways.
 First, there was not enough difference in texture.
-Charlie corrected this the second night by adding cashews.
+Charlie corrected this the second night by adding cashews just before serving.
 Secondly, while it was good, it didn't have that savory mellowness that I expected.
 We hypothesize that the fat in the chicken helps the spices to blend.
 For vegetarians I'd suggest adding two tablespoons of butter or even just vegetable oil.

 October 2006 Update: